-Our transportation service is available for trips from Charles de Gaulle airport to The Loire Valley area .
+Our private transportation service is available for trips from Charles de Gaulle airport to The Loire Valley area .
 All what you have to do is book in advance and our driver will wait you at the right terminal when you will land

 Private minivan transport between Charles de Gaulle airport and the castles of the Loire Valley

 Most of these castles were built or upgraded during the period of the French renaissance, when the king's property was located between the fifteenth and sixteenth centuries on the banks of the river, its tributaries or near them.
 It was during the medieval period that some buildings have their roots and keep the most important architectural aspects.
 This region contains remarkable monuments of the Loire Valley is a world heritage of UNESCO.

 It was the former home of Charles VIII and was also the place of his death, at the age of only 28 years was in 1498 after knocking his head on a door lintel.
 At the time, Francis I proposed a trip to the great painter Leonardo da Vinci also succumbed there in 1519.
 In 1560, the building was a victim of the conspiracy of Amboise announcing religious wars.

 This fortress is the work of Francis I is one of the most famous buildings of the Loire.
 It is like "a faceted diamond set in the Indre" describes Balzac.